rossvideo/Catena/sdks/java/README.md

    Download into your `eclipse/dropins` folder the [os-maven-plugin-x.y.z.jar](https://repo1.maven.org/maven2/kr/motd/maven/os-maven-plugin/).

 ## Compiling and generating the jars
-Simply run: `mvn clean package` in the `Catena/sdks/java` directory.
+Simply run: `mvn clean package` in the `Catena` project root directory.
-Resulting jars will be in `Catena/sdks/java/target` directory.
+Resulting jars will be in `Catena/build/java` directory.

 ## Running the test applications